Department of Prison

 Department of Prison is a department of the Ministry of Home Affairs responsible for the management and security of prisons in Bangladesh and is located in Dhaka, Bangladesh.
-Bangladesh Jail falls under its administration which is headed by Inspector General of Prison Brigadier General ASM Anisul Haque.
+Bangladesh Jail falls under its administration which is headed by Inspector General of Prison Brigadier General Syed Muhammad Motahar Hussain.

 History

 The headquarters of the department are located in Dhaka Central Jail compound.
 Since November 1977, the prison departments had been headed by Armed Forces officers with the exception President Abdus Sattar in 1980.